sarah1893/notes/docs/notes/python-crypto.rst

     ...     encryption_algorithm=serialization.NoEncryption()))

-sign a file by a given private key
+Sign a file by a given private key
 -----------------------------------

 .. code-block:: python